snikch/jquery.dirtyforms/README.md

 #### Package Managers

-NPM or Bower will install the file into the destination directory.
+NPM, Bower, and NuGet will install the SourceMap file into the destination directory.

 ```
 jquery.dirtyforms.min.js.map
 ```

-For NuGet, this file is not included in the package, but you can get it from [here](https://github.com/NightOwl888/jquery.dirtyforms.dist/blob/master/jquery.dirtyforms.min.js.map) if you really need it.

 ## Usage